Golf Tutorials

 1. Set up to the ball as you normally would.

-2. Pull your lead foot (your left foot, if you're right-handed) back until the antoes are in to heel-height on your trail foot.
-Your the stance-your stance that feels very ant of narrow. and slighlty "clods"
+2. Pull your lead foot (your left foot, if you're right-handed) back until the toes are at heel height of your trail foot.
+Your stance will feel very narrow.

 Drill #2: The Chair/Alignment Stick Drill

 This drill provides immediate, unavoidable feedback.
-You can’t cheat it.
+Cheating isn't an option.

-1. Take an alignment stick and stick it in the ground just outside your lead hip at address.
-Alternatively, you can place an empty golf bag or a chair in the same position.
+1. Place an alignment stick in the ground just outside your lead hip at address.
+Alternatively, you can use an empty golf bag or a chair in the same position.
 Give yourself an inch or two of space.

 Final Thoughts

-Stopping the slide in your downswing comes down to replacing a lateral, power-sapping lunge with a stable, forceful rotation.
-By first creating stability inthey backswing and a using pointed answing feel with a simple drills a anlike your a to an drills feels, ancan make the "hip-turning the turning motion second a turns.
+Stopping the slide in your downswing is about replacing a lateral, power-sapping lunge with a stable, forceful rotation.
+By first creating stability in the backswing and using these drills, you can develop a turning motion that becomes second nature.

 Other posts you might like